GeorgetownMakerHubOrg/air-quality/README.md

 1. [USB connected Solar Shield](https://tinyurl.com/yad7xpcu)
 1. [2500mAh LiPo Battery](https://www.adafruit.com/product/328)

+The I2C devices are set to the following addresses:

+* 72 (0x48) - ADS1115 Analog-To-Digital Converter
+* 87 (0x57) - MAX3015 IR Sensor
+* 118 (0x76) - BME280 Sensor
+* 119 (0x77) - BME680 Sensor

 ## Open Actions/Areas of Investigation & Improvement:

 1. Continue to evaluate power usage using the DC Power Supply in the Hub.
 Are sensors unnecessarily draining the battery?
 1. Better understanding of the accuracy and target purpose of the MAX30105 and Bosch BME680 Sensors.
 More work is needed here but here's [a good starting point.](https://hackaday.io/project/18518-iteration-8/log/55721-a-first-attempt-at-figuring-out-the-max30105-air-particle-sensor)
 1. Integration with other IoT sites - ThingSpeak, Wunderground.
+1. Let's track low power options like [nanoPower](http://nanopower.no/#p) which uses the nrf chipset from Norway.

 ## Possible Improvements: